pourkargar/InTiCV/README.md

 # ISPSL---Integrated-Time-Series-Modeling-and-Computer-Vision-Framework
-An Integrated Time Series Modeling and Computer Vision Framework for Predictive Structure Characterization of Extruded Plantbased Meat Products
+An Integrated Time Series Modeling and Computer Vision Framework for Predictive Structure Characterization of Extruded Plant-based Meat Products